Virgil C. Summer Nuclear Generating Station: Units 2 and 3

-Electricity Production
+Electricity production

 Surrounding population

 The Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

 The 2010 U.S. population within 10 mi of Summer was 17,599, an increase of 26.2 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
 The 2010 U.S. population within 50 mi was 1,187,554, an increase of 14.3 percent since 2000.
 Cities within 50 miles include Columbia (30 miles to city center).

 Seismic risk

-The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Summer was 1 in 26,316, according to an NRC study published in August 2010.
+The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Summer was 1 in 26,316 years, according to an NRC study published in August 2010.